Planning and Development Overview

 The trees and plants around our city are quite different to those that were here before European settlement.
 The dunes would have supported grasses, sedges, groundcovers, shrubs and trees; the estuaries played host to bullrushes and reeds; and various eucalypts, tea-trees, acacias and sheoaks would have covered the woodlands.
 Today, many of our public gardens and parklands include introduced species, however we remain committed to improving biodiversity in the natural and built environments, which will benefit the community and future generations.

-If you are planting a water-wise, wildlife friendly garden or verge and looking to use local native plants, please see below
+If you are planting a water-wise, wildlife friendly garden or verge and looking to use local native plants, please see our green living page.

 There are four designated natural areas in our city, each with their own history and ecology.
 However, they share the common purpose of preserving the natural environments as much as possible.